softwaremill/sttp/docs/requests/uri.rst

 A request can only be sent if the request method & URI are defined.
 To represent URIs, sttp comes with a ``Uri`` case class, which captures all of the parts of an address.

-To specify the request method and URI, use one of the methods on the request description corresponding to the name of the method: ``.post``, ``.get``, ``.put`` etc. All of them accept a single parameter, the URI to which the request should be send, and yield a request description which, when sent, will use the given address (these methods only modify the request description; they don't send the requests).
+To specify the request method and URI, use one of the methods on the request definition corresponding to the name of the desired HTTP method: ``.post``, ``.get``, ``.put`` etc. All of them accept a single parameter, the URI to which the request should be sent (these methods only modify the request definition; they don't send the requests).

-The ``Uri`` class is immutable, and can be constructed by hand, but in many cases the URI interpolator will be useful.
+The ``Uri`` class is immutable, and can be constructed by hand, but in many cases the URI interpolator will be easier to use.

 URI interpolator
 ----------------